Extracting

 Static List Combinations

-Another ways to work around the limitation of dynamically constructed utilities is that you can use an object that list all the combinations statically.
+Another way to work around the limitation of dynamically constructed utilities is that you can use an object that lists all the combinations statically.
 For example, if you want to have this:

-// Since they are static, UnoCSS will able to extract them on build time
+// Since they are static, UnoCSS will be able to extract them at build time

 const classes = {